 Expand the “Network section to see details like your routing prefix (subnet mask), gateway (router address), and DNS server addresses.

 Find Your Chromebook’s Name with the Recovery Utility

 Google offers a Chromebook Recovery Utility you can install on your Chromebook.
 Install this app and launch it.
 The utility is mainly designed for creating recovery media that you can use to restore your Chromebook’s operating system if it becomes damaged.
 However, the first page of the app (after you click the “Get Started” button also shows you the exact model name of your Chromebook and and lets you match it to a more user-friendly name.
 You can then Google this Chromebook name for more information, if you like.

 Google has added a variety of system APIs to Chrome OS, so simple apps can read system information and display it.
 Google hasn’t included such an interface with the operating system because it really doesn’t want you to have to care what hardware is in your Chromebook.
 These apps function like the system information utilities do on Windows.

 For example, you could install Cog, a system information utility created by François Beaufort, a Google employee.

-If necessary, more detailed hardware specifications can be found with a simple Google search after you find the exact model name of your Chromebook.
+If necessary, you can find more detailed hardware specifications with a simple Google search after you find the exact model name of your Chromebook.